 The Copenhagen International School in Denmark is leading by the school with the largest solar energy system in the world with a 12,000-color solar panel located on the outer edge.
 The panel can generate 300 MW of electricity per year, which is half the energy requirements of the school.

-In addition to being an effective solution in the energy field, solar-powered exterior design also makes a difference in terms of building architecture.
+In addition to being an effective solution in the energy field, solar-powered exterior design along with the best solar battery bought based on these solar battery reviews also makes a difference in terms of building architecture.
+The latest texhnology in solar system is the 6kW Solar System power, helping energy and expenses go down.
 The color of the sun glass panes on the outside is made of the green color of the mermaid of Andersen, symbol of Copenhagen.
 The school that attracts also tourists in Copenhagen, was made by the Ecole Polytechnique Federale (EPFL) in Lausanne.

 Researchers using light parasites to obtain color on solar panels indicate that this effect can be observed in some butterflies or soap bubbles.
-It took 12 years for the researchers to complete the panels, stating that it is very difficult to control the light projected by the solar panels to produce a single color without lowering energy efficiency.
+It took 12 years for the researchers to complete the panels, stating that it is very difficult to control the lights run on solar energy to produce a single color without lowering energy efficiency of solar hot water system of a given house.

 In this process, researchers have developed special filters that determine which light is to be reflected as visible color and the rest of the sunlight transformed into energy by being absorbed by solar panel.
 Without using any pigments, the solar panels were turned into brick red, royal blue, golden yellow or marine green, ensuring that only certain wave lengths are projected.